XmHongBIT/MRI-GNP/README.md

 ---

-### Open access — External test-set metadata, labels, splits, and predictions
+### Open access — Test-set metadata, labels, splits, and predictions

 Raw imaging data from the private datasets cannot be publicly released owing to patient privacy, institutional data-use agreements, and local ethics restrictions.
 To support independent verification of the reported results, we provide a de-identified CSV file: